MatthewJDavis/matthewjdavis.github.io/_posts/2020-02-23-automating-azure-ad-guest-invites.md

 New-AzADUser -DisplayName $creds.UserName -UserPrincipalName 'welcome@matthewdavis111.com' -MailNickname $creds.UserName -Password $creds.Password -ForceChangePasswordNextLogin:$false
 ```

-Unfortuantely the Az module is lacking functionality for Azure Users.
+Unfortunately the Az module is lacking functionality for Azure Users.

 To set the user so the password never expires, the old MSOL module is required: